Grynn-GmbH/Swiss-ERPNext/README.md

 ### Prerequisite / Settings

-There are Mandatory Prerequisite for the application as follows
+There are a few prerequisite for the application as follows

-1. Company Country Should Be Grynn
+1. Frappe & ERPNext is installed
+2. The Company Country should be Switzerland.
+If a company is create with India or another country, then this APP will ignore QR code app.
-2. Currency of Sales Invoice Should be Either `CHF` or `EUR`
+3. The Currency of Sales Invoice should be either `CHF` or `EUR`.
+Else it will not create QR bill.
+This is as per the standards.
-3. Sales Invoice Customer Address Should be From Switzerland
+4. The QR Bill is created in the Customer Language (EN/DE/FR/IT).
+If no language is set, then DE is the default.

 ### Usage

 Using Swiss-QR-Bill-ERPNext is fully automated, you just need to create a Sales Invoice and It Generates the PDF and Attaches it to Sales Invoice

 ## ESTV-SuisseTax-FX